lleixat/extractor/README.markdown

     -F,  --function-param  Search for php method/functions and parameters.
     -k,  --comments        Search for php comments.
     -o,  --out             Write output in file.
     -h,  --help            This help.

 > You can retrieve this help doing...
 >     extractor --help
-> ...in your command line interface.
+> ...in your awesome command line interface.

 Have fun !